Deng Jiagui

-Deng Jiagui is a Canadian citizen and resident of Hong Kong SAR.
-He has"made a fortune in real estate development" and is mentioned in the Panama Papers.
+Deng Jiagui is a Canadian citizen and resident of the Hong Kong SAR.
+He has "made a fortune in real estate development" and was mentioned in the Panama Papers.

 In 2012, Bloomberg reported that Deng Jiagui and his wife Qi Qiaoqiao had holdings in Shenzhen Yuanwei Investment Co worth $288 million, and wholly owned other companies in the Yuanwei group worth $84.8 million - a total of $372.8 million.

 Deng, Qi, and their daughter, Zhang Yannan "own millions of dollars in luxury properties in Hong Kong, Shenzhen and Beijing".